 - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another container on the same target.
-The target name and its parameters will appear in the Targets drop-down box. - The name of the account used for authenticating Tiger Bridge's access to the designated Azure Blob endpoint as well as the method for authenticating the access: - √ account key - \checkmark SAS token with all permissions enabled.
+The target name and its parameters will appear in the Targets drop-down box. - The name of the account used for authenticating Tiger Bridge's access to the designated Azure Blob endpoint as well as the method for authenticating the access: - √ account key - ✓ SAS token with all permissions enabled.
 Additionally, you must manually enter the name of the container designated for the selected source. - √ Azure IAM role policy - √ SAS connection string

-Note: Currently, you can pair a source with an Azure target using an SAS connection string only through the command-line interface of Tiger Bridge, by following the steps in Pair Source with a Microsoft Azure Target on page 157.
+Note: Currently, you can pair a source with an Azure target using an SAS connection string only through the command-line interface of Tiger Bridge, by following the steps in "Appendix 1: Tiger Bridge Command-line Interface" on page 164.

-- Select whether to access the target using secure transfer (SSL/TLS). - Select the Azure tier to be used for direct Tiger Bridge replication or select to use the default access tier set up at Azure for the storage account. - Select a separate container for each source you pair with the same target, to which the account you have provided has at least write access
+- Select whether to access the target using secure transfer (SSL/TLS). - Select the Azure tier to be used for direct Tiger Bridge replication or select to use the default access tier set up at Azure for the storage account. - Select whether offline files should be rehydrated using the Standard or the High option. - Specify the name of a separate container for each source, to which the account you have provided has at least write access

-Note: If the user whose credentials you have provided does not have sufficient permissions to list all containers, Tiger Bridge displays a text box for you to manually enter the name of the container, which will be paired with the source.
+Note: If the user whose credentials you have provided has sufficient permissions to list all containers, Tiger Bridge allows you to select it from a list.